EnduranceApeh/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete:- A shell script that delete the file bettu in /tmp/my-first_directory 9-firstdirdeletion:- A shell script that delete the directory my_first_directorythat is in the /tmp director 9-firstdirdeletion:- A shell script that delete the directory my_first_directorythat is in the /tmp directory 10-back:- A shell script that change the working directory to the previious one
+8-firstdelete:- A shell script that delete the file bettu in /tmp/my-first_directory 9-firstdirdeletion:- A shell script that delete the directory my_first_directorythat is in the /tmp director 9-firstdirdeletion:- A shell script that delete the directory my_first_directorythat is in the /tmp directory 10-back:- A shell script that change the working directory to the previious one 11-lists:- A shell script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.